awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 } ]
 ```

 The reserved name `States.ALL` that appears in a retrier's `ErrorEquals` field is a wildcard that matches any error name\.
 It must appear alone in the `ErrorEquals` array and must appear in the last retrier in the `Retry` array\.
+The name `States.TaskFailed` also acts a wildcard and matches any error except for `States.Timeout`\.

 This example of a `Retry` field retries any error except `States.Timeout`\.